Resolving Complex Divorce Disputes Through Litigation

 Guiding Clients Through Contested Divorce And Resolving Divorce-Related Issues

 Divorce is different for every couple.
 It is important for individual spouses to work with an attorney who has the flexibility to meet their unique needs.
-I am attorney Daniel R. Bacalis, and for over 30 years, I have been helping people just like you walk through tough divorce-related issues, including:
+I am attorney Daniel R. Bacalis, and for nearly four decades, I have been helping people just like you walk through tough divorce-related issues, including:

 - Disputes and disagreements related to child custody and visitation